Before you open a bank account, it's important to know the different types available and what you'll need to provide in

 Keeping track of where your money is going

-Some current accounts can also earn you interest on balance you have in your bank account, though it's likely to be less than most savings accounts.
+Some current accounts can also earn you interest on any money you have in them, though it may be less than savings accounts offer.

-You will get a debit card, which you can use in shops and with cash machines to make withdrawals.
+You will get a debit card, which you can use in shops, online and at cash machines to make withdrawals.

 Savings accounts are used to put aside money that you'd like to save for the future.
-This could be to buy a car, or home, or to have an emergency fund for an unexpected expense.
+This could be to buy a car, or home, or to have an emergency fund for unexpected expenses such as a broken boiler or if you lose your job.

 Savings accounts typically pay you interest on your money.
-How much interest you earn will depend on your bank and the kind of account you get.
+How much interest you earn will depend on your bank, the kind of account you get, and the current economic climate.

 Read our guide for more information about how interest works

-While these are the two basic kinds of bank accounts, you can get various types of current accounts and savings accounts that offer different features and benefits.
+While these are the two basic kinds of bank accounts, there are various types of current accounts and savings accounts that offer different features and benefits.
+For example, there are also current accounts that you pay for in return for services such as cashback when you buy things and benefits such as insurance policies.

 This could be in the form of interest, savings rates, overdrafts, and other benefits such as cashback, rewards, and the different fees you might have to pay for using the account.